thaisabr/GremlinQuery/README.md

 2- Once you have the graph.db file in your computer, clone or download the GremlinQuery project

-3- Run 'mvn eclipse:clean' to download the project's dependencies.
+3- Run 'mvn eclipse:eclipse' to download the project's dependencies.

-4- Import the project into eclipse using "Import > Maven > Existing project into workspace..."
+4- Import the project into eclipse as a Java project

 5- In the App.groovy main method, point the directory path where your graph.db folder is located